core-wg/resource-directory/draft-ietf-core-resource-directory.md

           	<list style="hanging">
  				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful earlier registration.</t>
           		<t hangText="lt := ">Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
- 				<t hangText="con := ">Context (optional).
-This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
+ 				<t hangText="con := ">Context
+                                (optional).
+This parameter sets the
+                                scheme, address and port at which this server is available in the form
+                                scheme://host:port.
 Optional.
+In the
-In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed.
-This parameter is compulsory when the directory is filled by an installation tool.</t>
+                                absence of this parameter the scheme
+                                of the protocol, source IP address and source port used to register are
+                                assumed.
+This parameter is compulsory
+                                when the directory is filled by a third party such as an installation tool.</t>
           	</list>

           </t>